Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Numerical experiment with simulated floating point arithmetics

 We use V-cycles where the $\dot{\varepsilon}_j$-precisions are the same on all fine levels, i.e., $\dot{\varepsilon}_j=\dot{\varepsilon}_J$, $j=1,\ldots,J$.
 The same holds for the precisions used in IC smoothers, where we additionally assume that the $\varepsilon^{\store}_j$-precision is the same as the $\varepsilon^{\solve}_j$-precision, i.e., $\varepsilon^{\store}_j=\varepsilon^{\solve}_j=\varepsilon^{\solve}_J$, $j=1,\ldots,J$.
 We consider two variants of IC smoothers: IC($0$), based on factorization with zero fill-in, and ICT(dpt=$5 \cdot 10^{-3}$), with a local dropping tolerance $5 \cdot 10^{-3}$.
 Allowing fill-in in the IC factorization typically yields a better approximation of the matrix $\A_j$ by $\matrx{L}_j\matrx{L}^{\top}_j$ and consequently to a more effective smoothing routine.
 The solver on the coarsest-level, the MATLAB backslash operator, is applied in double precision to a problem with matrix $\A_0$ rounded to $\dot{\varepsilon}_J$-precision, and the computed coarsest-level approximation is subsequently rounded to $\dot{\varepsilon}_J$-precision.

 We use simulated floating point arithmetic in the experiment since it enables us to compute in multiple arithmetics of mildly varying precisions, which benefits the illustrations.
 In particular, we utilize the Advanpix toolbox \cite{advanpix}.
-This toolbox requires specifying the number of decimal digits $d$, simulating the floating point arithmetic with approximate unit roundoff $10^{-d}$; \footnote{The toolbox has $64$ bits for representing the exponent, except for the variant with $d=34$ where it is $15$ bits; see e.g., \cite[Section~8]{Tamstorf2021}.
-The large number of bits for representing the exponent results in the computation not being affected by the limited range as it is when using the standard single and especially half precision, which have $8$ and $5$ bits for storing the exponent, respectively.}.
+This toolbox requires specifying the number of decimal digits $d$, simulating\footnote{The toolbox has $64$ bits for representing the exponent, except for the variant with $d=34$ where it is $15$ bits; see e.g., \cite[Section~8]{Tamstorf2021}.
+The large number of bits for representing the exponent results in the computation not being affected by the limited range as it is when using the standard single and especially half precision, which have $8$ and $5$ bits for storing the exponent, respectively.} the floating point arithmetic with approximate unit roundoff $10^{-d}$.

 We first run the computation with all the precisions set to double precision.
 Then we assume that the $\dot{\varepsilon}_J$- and $\varepsilon^{\solve}_J=\varepsilon^{\store}_J$-precisions are the same and we run the computation using the Advanpix toolbox simulating $\dot{\varepsilon}_J=\varepsilon^{\solve}_J=\varepsilon^{\store}_J=10^{-\dot{d}_J}$, for $\dot{d}_J=1,2,\ldots$.
 We find the smallest $\dot{d}_J$, denoted as $\dot{d}_{J,\mathrm{min}}$, for which the method converges in the same number of IR iterations as the corresponding variant in double precision.
 Further, we fix the $\dot{\varepsilon}_J$-precision as $\dot{\varepsilon}_J=10^{\dot{d}_{J,\mathrm{min}}}$ and run the experiments simulating $\varepsilon^{\solve}_J=\varepsilon^{\store}_J=10^{-d^{\solve}_J}$, $d^{\solve}_J = 1,2,\ldots$ .
 We again find the minimal $d^{\solve}_J$, denoted as $d^{\solve}_{J,\mathrm{min}}$, for which the method converges in the same number of IR iterations as the corresponding variant in double precision.